Transitioning to Pio: a complete checklist for new Pio customers

 Product kits

-What happens when the grid, ports and robots are in place
+What happens when the grid, ports, and robots are in place

 Training

-After the Pio grid is in place, Pio Realization team will hand you over to us in Pio Customer Success for user support and we will have two different training sessions with you.
-Pio User training concentrates on the Pio app use.
-All the people who will work with Pio system can join this training.
-The other training is for Super Users and it concentrates on the safe use of Pio hardware (robots, grid, ports and Customer console).
-There is normally 1-5 Pio Super Users per company.
-For security reasons there needs to be a trained Pio Super User at the warehouse at all times when Pio is in use.
+• Super User training concentrates on the safe use of Pio hardware (robots, grid, ports, and Customer console).
+There are normally 1-5 Pio Super Users per company.
+For security reasons, there needs to be a trained Pio Super User at the warehouse at all times when Pio is in use.
 The training can also be arranged in advance in Pio's training facilities in Stavanger, Norway.

 Bin insert